Eslorex/Eslorex/README.md

 - Our plan is to launch Illusa exclusively for Steam and PCVR within the next 1-2 years.
 We have been fortunate to receive assistance from a select few exceptional individuals who have supported us without any expectation of reward.
 Without their contributions, it's possible that Illusa concept would not exist today.

-- Also I place great value on maintaining my anonymity because my government hasn't been able to ensure safety of their peoples personal information.
-It's possible to obtain a person's complete identity information, their address etc. for less than a dollar.
+- Moreover, I highly prioritize the need to preserve my anonymity due to my government's inability to safeguard the personal information of their citizens.
+It's alarmingly easy to acquire a person's complete identity details, including their address, for less than a dollar.

 - **My Github Repositories**
 - Typically, I share repositories that contain algorithms or small projects I have created to assist people online or for my school.
 It's important to keep in mind that I may not prioritize code quality or design, particularly if the project doesn't pertain to game development.